carlosberrio/holbertonschool-higher_level_programming-1/0x00-python-hello_world/README.md

 - word_last_2 should contain the last 2 letters of the variable word
 - middle_word should contain the value of the variable word without the first and last letters

+8. Create a new sentence slicing another sentence.

+9. Easter Egg: write a Python script that prints The Zen of Python, by TimPeters, followed by a new line.

 ### Author:
 * Tatiana Orejuela Zapata | [Github](https://github.com/tatsOre)